jp7io/interadmin-orm/readme.md

 * getFillable() - by default returns the fields checked as 'form' on InterAdmin.

-You can temporarily disable mass assignment protection:
+You can temporarily disable mass assignment protection when data is safe, on seeds or tests, for example:

 ```php
 \Jp7\Interadmin\Record::unguard();